Movement for the Defence of the Republic

 The Movement for the Defence of the Republic (Mouvement pour la Défense de la République) is a political party in Cameroon, led by Dakolé Daïssala.

 History

-The party first contested national elections in 1992, when it won six seats in the parliamentary elections.
-In the 1997 elections the party was reduced to a single seat, and lost its one seat in the 2002 elections.
+The Movement for the Defence of the Republic first contested national elections in 1992, when it won six seats in the parliamentary elections.
+In the 1997 elections the party was reduced to a single seat.
+The party lost its sole seat in the 2002 elections.

 In the 2013 parliamentary elections the party regained parliamentary representation, winning one seat.